 Guided Activity

-Instructions: Work in pairs to complete the two tasks below.
+Instructions: Work in pairs to complete the three tasks below.
 Write your answers and be prepared to share one key point from each task with the class.

 Your Response for Task 2: Apply the concepts to explain the manager’s decision.